-Here are some of the amazing healing ingredients in this Immune Boosting Onion Chicken Soup:
+Here are some of the great healing ingredients in this Grain-Free Creamy Lemon Rice Soup recipe:

 Bone broth is filled with bone marrow and essential fatty acids — these things promote optimal brain health.
 It also contains glycine, which is an amino acid that helps with memory, concentration, stress, and focus.
 You can make your own bone broth, but you don’t have to anymore.
 Bone broth is now available in tons of markets.
+(See the recipe below for the awesome ready-made bone broth I used in this soup recipe.)
 It’s sold in boxes just like chicken or vegetable broth.
 The glucosamine in bone broth can reduce inflammation and strengthen the bones.
 It’s also great for your skin, hair, and nails.
 This is a great thing to use for a quick soup base, or to just sip on during the day.
 Sometimes I’ll have a hot cup of bone broth first thing in the morning for a quick healing pick me up.

 Garlic is amazing in its antiviral and antibacterial capabilities.
 Garlic is actually a Chinese herb (Da Suan).
 It’s used to kill toxins and parasites and also to reduce swelling in the body.
 It’s what I call a great “A” herb: anesthetic, antibacterial, anti fungal, antioxidant, antiviral, etc….

 - 3 Tbs ghee (or can use unsalted butter)

 - 1 med onion, chopped